35946Published on March 24, 2023

 All through the day, leaders of the Awami League waited for the telephone call General SGMM Peerzada had promised to make regarding the former’s proposals on a constitutional settlement from the regime.
 The call never came.

 Throughout the afternoon, Pakistani army officers helicoptered across the province, signalling all army formations that they should be on standby for the imminent military operations to begin.

 Soon as dusk fell, rumors about an imminent military action against the regime began to abound.
 Party colleagues and many others rushed to see Bangabandhu at his 32 Dhanmondi residence.
 For his part, the leader advised them to leave the city.
 But, he made it clear that he was going to stay, saying that, if he did, the army would raze Dhaka to the grounds.

-In a secretive manner, President Yahya Khan, boarded a Pakistani International Airlines flight in the evening at around 7:30 and took off for Karachi.
+In a secretive manner, President Yahya Khan boarded a Pakistani International Airlines flight in the evening at around 7:30 and took off for Karachi.
 All the arrangements for what would infamously become known as “Operation Searchlight” were completed.
-Before steeping into the flight, the army high command was instructed to commence operations against the Bangalees, but only after their president had landed in Karachi.
+Before stepping into the flight, the army high command was instructed to commence operations against the Bangalees, but only after their president had landed in Karachi.
 General Tikka Khan, then martial law administrator of East Pakistan, passed on the message to Maj Gen Khadem Hossain Raja.

 “Khadem, it’s tonight,” said Tikka, indicating the first sign of an impending military assault on Bangalees.

 Over a period of ten days, the regime increased the number of army, ammunition and manpower were gathered also.
 All these were done on the pretext of negotiations with Bangabandhu Sheikh Mujibur Rahman on the issue of a transfer of power to the elected representatives of the people.
 Their ultimate objective was a crushing of Banglaee nationalism.